-Exam administration
+Exam Administration

-To keep our exams secure, we produce question papers for different areas of the world, known as administrative zones.
+To keep our exams secure, we produce question papers for different areas of the world, known as "administrative zones".
 We allocate all Cambridge schools to one administrative zone determined by their location.
 Each zone has a specific timetable.
-Some of our syllabuses offer candidates different assessment options.
+Some of our syllabi offer candidates different assessment options.
 An entry option code is used to identify the components the candidate will take relevant to the administrative zone and the available assessment options.

-Support for exams officers
+Support for Exams Officers